-Prof. Hans-Georg Rammensee joined Immatics Scientific Advisory Board as Chairman in 2000.
+Prof. Hans-Georg Rammensee joined Immatics Scientific Advisory Board in 2000.

 Prof Hans-Georg Rammensee studied biology at Eberhard Karls University Tuebingen.
 He completed his Ph.D. at the Max-Planck-Institute in Tuebingen in the group of Prof Dr Jan Klein.
 Following his postdoctoral studies at the Scripps Institute in La Jolla and at the Basel Institute of Immunology, Dr Rammensee again joined the Max Planck Institute for Biology where he was Head of the Laboratory for Immunology from 1987 to 1993.

 During this time Dr Rammensee also assumed teaching responsibilities at University of Tuebingen.